u12206050/gridsome-firebase-starter/README.md

 ## Frontend

-1. Clone the repo
+1. Clone the repo or run `gridsome create website https://github.com/u12206050/gridsome-firebase-starter.git` to create the site in a folder called `website`
-2. Run `npm install`
-3. Copy the `.env.example` file and rename to `.env.development`
+2. Copy the `.env.example` file and rename to `.env.development`
-4. Update the `.env.development` with your firebase credentials
+3. Update the `.env.development` with your firebase credentials
-5. `gridsome develop` to start a local dev server at `http://localhost:8080`
+4. `gridsome develop` to start a local dev server at `http://localhost:8080`
-6. Happy coding 🎉🙌
+5. Happy coding 🎉🙌

 ## Firebase